viscom-ulm/Net2Vis/README.md

 You still can tweak your visualizations and create abstractions before downloading them as SVG and PDF.

 ## Installation
-Starting with Net2Vis is pretty easy (assuming python3, npm, and tensorflow/keras are installed).
+Starting with Net2Vis is pretty easy (assuming python3, npm, and keras are installed).
 1. Clone this Repo

 For starting up the server, the following steps are needed: